bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 These need to be indexed to be read into IGV.
 The index files have the .bai suffix and allow IGV to navigate to a specified genomic location.

+The reads are from paired end sequencing.
+DNA fragments of approximately 350 base pairs have been sequenced from each end.
+The read lengths are 101bp.

 -------------------------------------------------------------------------------------------

 ### Load aligned sequence data